On $\sqrt{T\overline{T}}$ deformed pathways: CFT to CCFT: Review of flows

 \section{Review of $\sqrt{T\overline{T}}$ flows}

-As described in the introduction, we are interested in a close (but not so close) cousin of $T\overline T$ deformations in two dimensions, where we can define a marginal operator by just taking the square-root of \eqref{TbarT}:
+As described in the introduction, we are interested in a close (but not so close) cousin of $T\overline T$ deformations in two dimensions, where we can define a marginal operator by taking the square-root of the $T\overline{T}$ operator in the following way:

 For a CFT, the second term inside the square root drops out because the trace vanishes, and also the conformal property of the theory is preserved after the deformation induced by this operator because of its marginal nature.
 Classically, this operator is well-defined with straightforward OPE structures \cite{Borsato:2022tmu}.
-Moreover, as mentioned before, the classical intergability of the theory still remains intact in this case.
+Moreover, as mentioned before, the classical integrability of the theory still remains intact in this case.
 Finally, just like the other cousin, $\sqrt{T\overline T}$ flow also satisfies a flow equation (albeit only classically) and thus generates one parameter deformed classes of field theories \cite{Ferko:2022cix} in Lagrangian and Hamiltonian forms, which is central to our discussion.
 But invariably both these deformed formalisms carry forward the square root they inherited from their parent operator, often leading to some form of non-analyticity\footnote{In 0+1 dimensional version of such theories, authors have reported \cite{Garcia:2022wad} a field dependent redefinition that maps undeformed theories to deformed ones.
 The equivalent for field theories is not clear yet.}.